KnowEnG/Data_Cleanup_Pipeline/README.md

 ### samples_clustering_pipeline

-  Afrer removing empty rows and columns, This data cleaning section will check if a speadsheet
+  After removing empty rows and columns, check if a speadsheet

-  2. contains NA value.
+  1. contains NA value.
-  3. contains real values (then replace with their absolute value)
+  2. contains real values (then replace with their absolute value)
-  5. gene name contains NA value.
+  3. gene name contains NA value.
-  6. contains duplicate column name.
+  4. contains duplicate column name.
-  7. contains duplicate row name.
+  5. contains duplicate row name.
-  8. gene name can be mapped to ensemble gene name.
+  6. gene name can be mapped to ensemble gene name.
-  9. intersects  gene-gene network data (network option only)
+  7. intersects  gene-gene network data (network option only)

   If the user provides with the phenotype data:

-  Afrer removing empty rows and columns, This data cleaning section will check if a phenotypic spreadsheet
+  After removing empty rows and columns, check if a phenotypic spreadsheet

-  2. contains duplicate column name.
+  1. contains duplicate column name.
-  3. contains duplicate row name.
+  2. contains duplicate row name.
-  4. intersects with the genomic spreadsheet.
+  3. intersects with the genomic spreadsheet.

   If the user provides with the phenotype data: (ask Jing)